Government lifts ban on fracking in push to grant 100 new licences

 She added: “The context we’re talking about here is we don’t have enough domestic energy supplies … Fracking is a part of the energy mix.”

 Mr Rees-Mogg said energy security was “an absolute priority” for the government.
-“To get there we will need to explore all avenues available to us through solar, wind, oil and gas production – so it’s right that we’ve lifted the pause to realise any potential sources of domestic gas.”
+“To get there we will need to explore all avenues available to us ... so it’s right that we’ve lifted the pause to realise any potential sources of domestic gas.”

 However, senior government adviser Lord Debden told The Independent this week that there is no evidence that fracking and North Sea extraction would have a meaningful impact on the price of gas.